 Some exhibitors may offer car christenings.

-Owners of classic cars are welcome to drop in and see us!
+Owners of classic cars are welcome to drop by!
 The park can accommodate over 200 cars on display.

 Sheepdog demonstration on sheep and ducks (course).

-Visitors will be invited to take part in the making of apple juice by turning the juicer and/or press.
+Visitors will be invited to take part in the making of apple juice by turning the spout and/or the press.

 On-site sales by and for the benefit of a local association.